joshnussbaum89/react-gallery-app/README.md

 # Treehouse FS JavaScript Unit-07 React Gallery App

+This was built for unit-07 of the Full Stack JavaScript TechDegree.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## In Order to Run App Correctly

+You will need to create a `config.js` file in the project `src` folder with your own non-commercial API Key from Flikr.
+Follow [this link](https://www.flickr.com/services/apps/create/apply/) to get an API Key.

 ## Available Scripts